blueOkiris/ch552g-dev-board/README.md

 ## Order Boards

-Open up KiCAD and export the Gerber and Drill files and zip them up.
+Open up KiCAD and export the Gerber and Drill files and zip them up or grab a zip from Releases.

 Then go to JLCPCB's website, start a new order with the zip file, and select PCB Assembly.